icarito/physics-with-xo/09_precision_accuracy_ADC.md

 #### First level:

-Measurements of resistance may be corrected by means of the **Cr** coefficient by multiplying it as a factor of the `resistance` block each time it is used; the following example (`cr Python.ta`) demonstrates it:
+Measurements of resistance may be corrected by means of the $$C _ r$$ coefficient by multiplying it as a factor of the `resistance` block each time it is used; the following example (`cr Python.ta`) demonstrates it:

 ![cr Python.ta](images/9_blocks_9.png)